polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 The [FRAME support library](https://substrate.dev/rustdocs/master/frame_support/index.html) is a collection of Rust macros, types, traits, and functions that simplify the development of Substrate pallets.

-The support macros expand at compile time to generate code which is used by the runtime and reduce boilerplate code for the most common components of a pallet.
+The support macros expand at compile time to generate code that is used by the runtime and reduce boilerplate code for the most common components of a pallet.

 ### Runtime